University of Santiago, Chile

-The University of Santiago, Chile (Usach) (Universidad de Santiago de Chile) is one of the oldest public universities in Chile.
-The institution was born as Escuela de Artes y Oficios (Spanish: School of Arts and Careers) in 1849 by Ignacy Domeyko, under the government of Manuel Bulnes.
+The University of Santiago, Chile (Usach) (Universidad de Santiago de Chile) is one of the oldest public research universities in Chile.
+It was founded as Escuela de Artes y Oficios (Spanish: School of Arts and Careers) in 1849 by Ignacy Domeyko, under the government of Manuel Bulnes.
 It became Universidad Técnica del Estado (Spanish: Technical University of the State) in 1947, with various campuses throughout the country.
 In 1981, as a consequence of a reform on higher education under the dictatorship of Augusto Pinochet, it became what is now known as Universidad de Santiago de Chile, with all activities centered in a single 340,000 m^{2} campus in the capital Santiago.

 History

 The University of Santiago of Chile (USACH) started as the School of Arts and Crafts in 1849.
 It was born in the mid-20th century and it is the fifth oldest university in Chile.